-Ann Dowling is President of the Royal Academy of Engineering.
+Ann Dowling was President of the Royal Academy of Engineering from 2014-2019.

 She was Head of the Department of Engineering 2009-14 and has held visiting posts at MIT (Jerome C Hunsaker Visiting Professor, 1999) and at Caltech (Moore Distinguished Scholar 2001).